Flexible spending accounts

 Cost

-Employers pay under $4 per participant per month for each participant who establishes a healthcare and/or dependent care FSA.
+Employers pay under $3.85 per month* for each employee who establishes a healthcare and/or dependent care FSA.
 Only one fee is charged per participant, whether the participant has one type of FSA or both.
 HealthEquity bills each employer directly for this monthly fee.
-There are no set-up or other annual fees for these accounts.
+There are no set-up fees for these accounts.
+An annual renewal fee applies for employers that newly offer these accounts starting on or after Jan.
+1, 2025.

 FSAs are typically funded through employee contributions; however, employers may choose to contribute to them as well (limits apply).